tenefit/thing-temperature-sensor.java/README-sensors-end-to-end-demo.md

 1. Clone or fork this repo.

 1. You need to build the MQTT sensor IoT thing.
-In a terminal window and change to the top level directory of this repo.
+In a terminal window, change to the top level directory of this repo.
 You'll know you're in the right directory if you see the `pom.xml` file:

    ```
    $ ls pom.xml